rhjensen79/ops2devops/2.Git/3.Task/README.md

 - Open settings -> Extentions in VSCode
 - Search for `Git Graph` and install it.
-- After install go to the `Source Control` icon, and find the small Git Graph icon, to the right of `Source Control`
+- After install go to the `Soruce Control` icon, and find the small Git Graph icon, to the right of `Source Control`
 - This opens up a graphical view, that shows your different commits/Branches etc.
 - You can click each commit, and see what changes you did.